Invasive Pests Control Scheme

 Landholders who do have invasive pests on their land need to complete the Control Works Form as per the instructions on the reverse side of the form then sign and submit it to Council.
 An inspection may be conducted by Council Pest Management Officers to verify that the proposed works are sufficient and that they have been completed satisfactorily.

-Submission of Control Works Forms (CWF) via the on-line portal for the 2019/2020 Invasive Pest Control Scheme (IPCS) will open on Friday 28 June 2019 in line with the issue of the CWF.
-Please see the link below.
+Submission of Control Works Forms (CWF) via the on-line portal for the 2019/2020 Invasive Pest Control Scheme (IPCS) has now closed.

 For answers to frequently asked questions about the Scheme please see the Invasive Pests Control Scheme Brochure (PDF 1.5MB).